CBHS Health logo

 How do I get screened?

-If you would like to be screened via blood test, or are showing symptoms of prostate cancer, speak to your GP about next steps.
+If you are showing symptoms of prostate cancer, speak to your GP about next steps.

 Learn more